microsoft/vscode/extensions/npm/README.md

 ### Script Explorer

 The Npm Script Explorer shows the npm scripts found in your workspace.
 The explorer view is enabled by the setting `npm.enableScriptExplorer`.
 A script can be opened, run, or debug from the explorer.

 ### Run Scripts from the Editor

 The extension provides code lense actions to run or debug a script from the editor.

+### Others

+The extension fetches data from https://registry.npmjs/org and https://registry.bower.io to provide auto-completion and information on hover features on npm dependencies.

 ## Settings